azima-fariha/MachineLearning_NaiveBayesClassifier/README.md

 2. output - Where the output tsv should be written to.
 The program is run from Command line or Terminal as shown below:
 "python3 nb.py --data Example.tsv --output Example_NB_Solution.tsv"

+## Formulas

+The formulas that is being used to write the program are given below: